ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
- * We do outsorce manual testing from the very begining of the project
+* We do outsource manual testing from the very beginning of the project
- * Cross browser testing and cross platform testing is done here for any web based applications and sites and mobile applications
+* Cross-browser testing and cross-platform testing is done here for any web-based applications and sites and mobile applications
- * Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows and Linux environment
+* Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environment
- * We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing...
+* We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing…
 * We will suggest you how to enhance user experience and usability
 * We constantly strive to improve our testing strategy to answer the expanding demands of IT business
   """

 [[experience]]